Learn to Skydive at the most scenic dropzone!

 Level 2 - 4

-You will make three jumps accompanied by two instructors on each.
+You will complete three jumps accompanied by two instructors on each.
 The aim of these jumps is to teach you the correct exit, freefall position, basic manoeuvres of flight and altitude awareness.
 You will be able to open the main canopy and then steer it to land by yourself under the radio instructions from the ground instructor.

 Level 5 - 8